 AGE-WELL Core Facilities promote and trigger national and international interactions for AGE-WELL and provide physical and/or virtual venues for researchers to meet, collaborate and exchange ideas.
-AGE-WELL is currently supported by two Core Facilities which provide research expertise and support across the Network.
+AGE-WELL is currently supported by three Core Facilities which provide research expertise and support across the Network.

 TRI-UHN is home to the iDAPT (intelligent Design, Adaptation, Participation and Technology) Research Centre, one of the most technologically advanced rehabilitation research centres in the world. iDAPT research facilities include state-of-the-art laboratories including a subterranean motion simulator with removable payloads and additional simulation labs that are used for the development and testing of new technologies.
 The iDAPT research centre has commercialized several products aimed at maximizing life for people living with the effects of disability, illness and aging.